H.R. 2130: Tribal Trust Land Homeownership Act of 2025

 BIA leadership and the Interior Department

-The agency would need to stand up a Realty Ombudsman, track missed deadlines, and send annual reports to Congress explaining request volume, delays, and notice timing.
+The agency has to stand up a Realty Ombudsman, track missed deadlines, and send annual reports to Congress covering request volume, delays, and notice timing.

 Tribes with separate leasing authority

-Some tribes already approved under a separate federal leasing framework would not be covered by the bill's leasehold mortgage approval deadlines.
-Those transactions would remain under their existing process.
+Tribes already approved under a separate federal leasing framework are not covered by the bill's leasehold mortgage approval deadlines.
+Those transactions stay under their existing process.

 Applicants seeking rights-of-way tied to housing or development

-People who need a right-of-way document, not just a mortgage, would also be pulled into the same deadline-based system.
-That matters for projects where site access can delay construction as much as financing does.
+People who need a right-of-way document, not just a mortgage, are pulled into the same deadline-based system.
+That matters for projects where site access can hold up construction as much as financing does.

 What Congress Is Saying